CondationCMS/website/content/documentation/extensions-and-modules/modules/index.md

 And everything possible via extension is also possible within a module.
 As a good starting point for your own development, we provide some basic implemetations in our [example-module](https://github.com/CondationCMS/cms-server/tree/main/modules/example-module)

+Following we provide some examples, to see what is possible by implementing modules.

 ## Template component

 ```java